Cloud-gaming:Analysis of Google Stadia traffic: How Stadia Works: WebRTC

 \end{enumerate}

 Once the ICE connection and DTLS encryption are in place, the connection consists mostly of RTP and RTCP packets for the video stream, and the application data (which we assume includes user inputs) sent through DTLS packets and STUN binding requests being sent periodically to ensure that the peer to peer connection can be maintained.
+RTP packets encrypted with DTLS maintain their structure, and do not use DTLS headers, which is why we can identify DTLS and RTP packets separately.